huntboom/PebbleGPT/README.md

 ## Getting Started

-To use this project, you need to have an OpenAI API key.
+To use this project, you need to have a Rebble Subscription for the voice transcriptions to work and an OpenAI API key.
 If you don't have one, you can obtain it by visiting [OpenAI's API key page](https://platform.openai.com/account/api-keys).

 ### Installation